-- - Social Atlas Non-discrimination Establishment of future priorities and goals.
+Atlas Non-discrimination Establishment of future priorities and goals.
 Deliver education sessions in 2023 as a foundation for growing an inclusive and diverse workplace while maintaining a performance-based culture Achieved/not achieved Achieved Personnel Safety Zero fatalities Achieved/not achieved Not Achieved.
 One incident resulting in fatality in 2023.
-Personnel Safety Reduce Lost Time Injuries frequency and reduce overall injuries YoY Lost Time Injuries Frequency (LTIF) rate Not Achieved.
-0.26 LTIF in 2023, our goal is to achieve 0.2 LTIF Seaspan Employee Welfare 97.5% Timely relief and discharge of Seafarers Percentage of seafarers relieved within their contract terms Achieved Maintain a minimum of 95% retention rate for Seafarers % Retention Achieved Personnel Safety Achieve Lost Time Injury Rate (LTIR) below 0.6 Lost Time Injuries Rate (LTIR) Achieved Governance Anti-Corruption & Ethics Further reinforce our Anti-Bribery and Corruption Policy and procedures and maintain alignment with Atlas business profile and best practices Achieved/not achieved Achieved Atlas Supplier Code of Conduct Require all vendors (commencing 2021) to either have their own code of conduct or similar compliance and ethics policy or, in the absence of such, agree to abide by Atlas's Standards of Business Conduct Policy Percentage of vendors in compliance Achieved Compliance Certification & Training Require all Atlas personnel to take compliance training annually Percentage compliance Achieved Human Rights & Modern Slavery Act Broaden our 3rd party diligence procedures to include Modern Slavery Act elements Achieved/not achieved Not Achieved
+Not Achieved.
+0.26 LTIF in 2023, our goal is to achieve 0.2 LTIF Achieved Achieved Social Personnel Safety Reduce Lost Time Injuries frequency and reduce overall injuries YoY Lost Time Injuries Frequency (LTIF) rate Not Achieved.
+0.26 LTIF in 2023, our goal is to Seaspan Employee Welfare 97.5% Timely relief and discharge of Seafarers Percentage of seafarers relieved within their contract terms Achieved Maintain a minimum of 95% retention rate for Seafarers % Retention Achieved APR Personnel Safety Achieve Lost Time Injury Rate (LTIR) below 0.6 Lost Time Injuries Rate (LTIR) Achieved Governance Atlas Anti-Corruption & Ethics Further reinforce our Anti-Bribery and Corruption Policy and procedures and maintain alignment with Atlas business profile and best practices Achieved/not achieved Achieved Supplier Code of Conduct Require all vendors (commencing 2021) to either have their own code of conduct or similar compliance and ethics policy or, in the absence of such, agree to abide by Atlas's Standards of Business Conduct Policy Percentage of vendors in compliance Achieved Compliance Certification & Training Require all Atlas personnel to take compliance training annually Percentage compliance Achieved Human Rights & Human Rights & Modern Slavery Act Broaden our 3rd party diligence procedures to include Modern Slavery Act elements Achieved/not achieved Not Achieved